Introduction to Online Control: Optimal Control of Linear Dynamical Systems

 \chapter{Optimal Control of Linear Dynamical Systems}

 \chaptermark{Optimal Control}

-In the chapters thus far we have studied more basic notions than control, namely solution concepts of dynamical systems such as stabilizability and controllability.
+In the chapters thus far, we have studied more basic notions than \emph{optimal} control, namely structural properties of dynamical systems such as stabilizability and controllability.
 Even for these more basic problems, we have seen that they are computationally intractable in general.

 This motivated us to look into simpler dynamics, namely linear dynamical systems, for which we can at least answer basic questions about stabilizability and controllability.
-In this chapter, we consider how we can control linear dynamical systems optimally.
+In this chapter, we consider how to control linear dynamical systems optimally.

 The answer is positive in a strong sense.
 An archetypal problem in optimal control theory is the control of linear dynamical systems with quadratic cost functions.
-This setting is called the Linear Quadratic Regulator which we define and study in this chapter.
+This setting is called the \emph{Linear Quadratic Regulator}, which we define and study in this chapter.
 The resulting efficient and practical algorithm is one of the most widely used subroutines in control.